 Music and Entertainment Visas in Nashville, Tennessee

-At the Law Office of Perry A. Craft PLLC, we help artists of every medium put their talents on display.
+At the Law Office of Perry A. Craft, PLLC, we help artists of every medium put their talents on display.
 We have the skills and the resources to help international entertainers and the personnel who support them make their way to the stage.
-We’ve called Nashville our home for nearly 40 years, and we’re prepared to help you fall in love with our town, too.
+We’ve called Nashville our home for more than 40 years, and we’re prepared to help you fall in love with our town, too.

 Who you are determines the visa you need